What is Chinese Herbal Medicine?

 How do you take it?

 In our clinic we offer extracted and concentrated herbs (powders) for patients’ convenience.
 Their efficacy is similar to or same as raw herbs.
 Patients do not need to cook and filter them.
 After the prescribed herbs are dissolved with hot or warm water, patient can easily drink these warm teas.
 In a decoction, these herbs are taken 2-3 times each day, one dose in the morning, one dose in the evening or in the afternoon.
 It is better to drink herbal teas without food, but is ok if that is necessary for convenience or for digestive comfort in most of cases.
 Please inform your medical practitioner if you experience any digestive discomfort or other side effects from drinking the tea.
+Also we offer some pills which come from manufacture company of TCM.

 For further information, please contact the practitioner when you are taking herb medication.